firesim/firesim/docs/Getting-Started-Guides/On-Premises-FPGA-Getting-Started/Running-Simulations/Running-Sims-Bottom-Template.rst

         -rw-rw-r-- 1 centos centos 7316 May 19 00:46 br-base0/uartlog

 What are these files?
-They are specified to the manager in a configuration file (:gh-file-ref:`deploy/workloads/br-base.json`) as files that we want automatically copied back from the Run Farm Machine into the ``results-workload`` directory on our manager machine, which is useful for running benchmarks automatically.
-The :ref:`defining-custom-workloads` section describes this process in detail.
+They are specified to the manager in a configuration file (``deploy/workloads/br-base-uniform.json``) as files that we want automatically copied back from the Run Farm Machine into the ``results-workload`` directory on our manager machine, which is useful for running benchmarks automatically.
+The :ref:`deprecated-defining-custom-workloads` section describes this process in detail.

 Congratulations on running your first FireSim simulation!
 At this point, you can check-out some of the advanced features of FireSim in the sidebar to the left.
-For example, we expect that many people will be interested in the ability to automatically run the SPEC17 benchmarks: :ref:`spec-2017`.

 Click Next if you'd like to continue on to building your own bitstreams.